-As per EPL Condition M5 and Project Approval Condition 4.2, the following contact details are provided for the purposes of receiving complaints and inquiries from members of the public in relation to activities at Colongra Power Station;
+As per EPL Condition M7 and Project Approval Condition 4.2, the following contact details are provided for the purposes of receiving complaints and inquiries from members of the public in relation to activities at Colongra Power Station:

 - a telephone number (1800 766 333)

-- postal address (PO Box 332, Cooma, NSW 2630), and
+- postal address (PO Box 332, Cooma, NSW 2630); and

-- email address (info@snowyhydro.com.au)
+- email address (info@snowyhydro.com.au).

-The contact details, and the fact that complaints may be registered using these details, is advertised to the public on a sign near the entrance to the site, as well as on the Snowy Hydro Internet site.
-The telephone number is also provided on the Colongra Pollution Incident Response Management Plan (PIRMP) as required under the Protection of the Environment Operations Act.
+The contact details, are advertised to the public on a sign near the entrance to the site, as well as on the Snowy Hydro external website.
+The telephone number is also provided in the Colongra PIRMP as required under the POEO Act 1997 and Regulations.